Cybersecurity Incidents Account for a Third of ICO Reports in 2020

-Just under 1500 incidents have been reported to the Information Commissioner’s Office (ICO) in the past nine months, with around a third classified as “cybersecurity incidents.”
+Just under 1500 incidents have been reported to the Information Commissioner’s Office (ICO) in the period of Q1 for 2020, with around a third classified as “cybersecurity incidents.”

-According to 2020-21 statistics released this week, among the 1446 reported incidents, 412 were classified as cybersecurity incidents, and these include 266 instances of “data emailed to incorrect recipient,” 185 reports of “phishing” and 140 incidents of “data posted or faxed to incorrect recipient.”
+According to 2020-21 statistics released this week, among the 1446 reported incidents, 412 were classified as cybersecurity incidents, and these 185 reports of “phishing.”
 Fewer than 100 were down to “unauthorized access” (87), ransomware (61) and malware (16).
+Also there were 266 instances of “data emailed to incorrect recipient,” and 140 incidents of “data posted or faxed to incorrect recipient” among the non- cybersecurity incidents.

 Overall, the numbers are improved from the 2019 report, and Rick Goud, CEO and founder of ZIVVER, commented that there was a 50% decline in reported data leaks.
 “In a period with increased cyber-threats, a big shift to working from home, with more digital communication and more employee behavior change – inevitably leading to more data leaks – this suggests that UK organizations don't see the necessity to comply with GDPR in terms of reporting data leaks, because the consequences of not complying are considered less costly than the alternative,” he said.